Yoga: Vajrayana and Tibetan Buddhism

 Vajrayana is also known as Tantric Buddhism and Tantrayāna.
 Its texts began to be compiled during the seventh century CE, and Tibetan translations were completed the following century.
 These tantra texts were the main source of Buddhist knowledge imported into Tibet, and were later translated into Chinese and other Asian languages.
 The Buddhist text Hevajra Tantra and caryāgiti introduced hierarchies of chakras.
 Yoga is a significant practice in Tantric Buddhism.

 Tantra yoga practices include postures and breathing exercises.
 The Nyingma school practices yantra yoga, a discipline which includes breath work, meditation and other exercises.
 Nyingma meditation is divided into stages, such as Kriya Yoga, Upa yoga, Yoga yana, mahā yoga, Anu yoga and atiyoga.
 The Sarma traditions also include Kriya, Upa (called "Charya"), and yoga, with anuttara yoga replacing mahayoga and atiyoga.

 Zen Buddhism

 Zen, whose name derives from the Sanskrit dhyāna via the Chinese ch'an, (Note: "The Meditation school, called 'Ch'an' in Chinese from the Sanskrit 'dhyāna,' is best known in the West by the Japanese pronunciation 'Zen.) is a form of Mahayana Buddhism in which yoga is an integral part.
+(Note: Dumoulin, Heisig & Knitter 2005: "This phenomenon merits special attention since yogic roots are to be found in the Zen Buddhist school of meditation.")